Congratulations on your admission to UCSB! Welcome to the International Gaucho family! We at OISS are so excited to welcome you and meet you!!

 Throughout your time at UCSB, be sure to always open any emails from OISS.
 Your UCSB email is the primary way OISS communicates any important immigration instructions, announcements, and updates.

 What do I need to do before I arrive at UCSB?

 - Follow UCSB’s Steps to Enrollment (Statement of Intent to Register and activate UCSB email - put 0000 for last four digits of SSN)

 - Log into UCSBGlobal using your UCSB Net ID and password as a current student.
 You do not need to request that an account be created for you.
 If you have just activated your UCSB email, it may take up to one week before you can log into UCSBGlobal.
 If it has been more than one week since you have activated your UCSB email, please contact firstname.lastname@example.org.

 - Request my I-20 through UCSBGlobal (log in using your UCSB NetID and password)

 - Complete Online CALI Training

 - Participate in a pre-arrival video chat

-The International Student Portal is where you will upload and enter required documents and information so that OISS can issue your I-20.
+UCSBGlobal is also where you'll upload and enter required documents and information so that OISS can issue your I-20.